 Article published on 18 July 2016

 The new Proludic play equipment, Sunny Fort, was opened on the 28th of June in the Sunêlia – Interlude campsite, located in Bois-Plage-en-Ré in France.
 This totally new and bespoke multi-play unit (18m long and 5,20m wide) pays tribute to the fort Boyard located just in front.
-This imposing structure is seen by all campers as soon as they set foot in the campsite.
+This imposing structure is seen by all campers as soon as they set foot at the campsite.

 – says Aurélien Ravet, director of Sunêlia Interlude.

 To reach the walkway, which is 1,17m and 1,37m high, only three entrance points are possible.
-To create additional challenge, no steps are used and instead a climbing wall, a curved climbing net and balance bars provide the access.
-Inside, children have fun crossing the suspended bridge, launching themselves on the cableway or sliding to reach the ground.
+To create an additional challenge, no steps are used and instead a climbing wall, a curved climbing net and balance bars provide the access.
+Inside, children have fun crossing the suspended bridge, launching themselves on the cableway, or sliding to reach the ground.
 They can also decide to climb up a level and find the look-out post, where the big tubular slide is.
-Play activities are also available underneath and all around the structure: net tunnels, crawling tunnels, play panels… they all contribute to generate various agility and concentration skills for children to learn from.
+Play activities are also available underneath and all around the structure: net tunnels, crawling tunnels, play panels… they all contribute to generating various agility and concentration skills for children to learn from.

 Be careful not to get held prisoner though! from the cell, the prisoner must wait until they are released or find a way of escaping!

 The strong aesthetic choices for this fortress represent an additional asset for the playground.
-Nothing is left to chance in terms of decoration, which was personalised thanks to unique qualities of Grafic Games: stones, nets, snakes, spiders, anchors, ladders, the prisoner’s cage.
+Nothing is left to chance in terms of decoration, which was personalised thanks to the unique qualities of Grafic Games: stones, nets, snakes, spiders, anchors, ladders, the prisoner’s cage.